hogyulee/cs374/HCI_Wizards_DP5.md

 (Photo or sketch of participant)

 What was unique about Ant-Man was that he never had his own smartphone.
 He says he doesn't have much experience with apps since he doesn't use smartphones other than his family's.
+Ant Man had much the same problem as Superman.
+He wasn't familiar with English, so Ant Man had a hard time understanding it even though he spent time on it.
+In particular, when it came to agreeing to terms and conditions, he seemed to have no idea what agreement to terms and conditions was.
+It wasn't a problem with the English language, he just didn't understand its concepts properly.
+It made us worry about whether it is right to ask consent from a young child who does not know what consent to terms and conditions is.

 #### Participant 3: Iron man